 While vaccines are an important step to protect the health and safety of residents and staff in long-term care settings, vaccines are not currently mandated.
 If you have concerns, ask your provider about their staff vaccination policy.

 As a caregiver in close contact with the person living with dementia, should I get vaccinated even though I am not in the priority group?

-As of April 19, all states have made the vaccine available to the general public, which includes anyone age 16 or over.
+All states have made the vaccine available to the general public, which includes anyone age 12 or over.
 The CDC recommends that you receive the vaccine as soon as you are eligible.
 Consult the CDC’s How Do I Find a COVID-19 Vaccine for information on how to find a vaccine provider in your state.

 It is important to consider the risks and take additional safety precautions for people living with dementia.
 Read the Alzheimer's Association dementia caregiver tips for promoting your loved one's safety during the COVID-19 pandemic, whether at home or in a residential care setting.

 My loved one in long-term care has been vaccinated.
 Is it safe for me to visit?